 Environmental Management System

-Recognizing the importance of initiatives for tackling climate change and global warming, making effective use of resources and reducing waste, we have set the CSR Committee as an advisory body to the Management Meeting.
-The CSR Committee deliberates on policies related to sustainability and reports the content of the deliberations to the Board of Directors and the Management Meeting.
-We have also established the Group CSR Liaison Conference for Group companies to check and share the direction.
+Recognizing the importance of initiatives for tackling climate change and global warming, making effective use of resources and reducing waste, we have set the Sustainability Committee as an advisory body to the Management Meeting.
+The Sustainability Committee deliberates on Japan Post Group's medium- and long-term strategies for sustainability management and reports the content of the deliberations to the Board of Directors and the Management Meeting.
+We have also established the Group Sustainability Liaison Conference for Group companies to check and share the direction.

 Japan Post Group GHG Emission Reduction Target

-We have set the Group's FY2030 GHG reduction target and an intermediate benchmark for FY2020 for achieving the FY2030 target.
+We have set the Group's FY2030 GHG reduction target and an mid-term benchmark* for FY2020 for achieving the FY2030 target.

 Energy Consumption Reduction Target, Plan and the costs related to climate change